Restorationism: Church of God (Restoration)

 The Church of God (Restoration) is a Christian denomination that was founded in the 1980s by Daniel (Danny) Layne.
 In a booklet written by Layne in the early 1980s, he claimed to be an ex-heroin addict who spent years dealing drugs and living a life of crime and sin on the streets of San Francisco.
 Layne was originally raised in the Church of God (Anderson), where his father was a minister.
-Layne began preaching in the Church of God (Guthrie, OK) after his conversion.
+Layne began preaching in the Church of God (Guthrie, Oklahoma) after his conversion.

 One tenet of this group is that they are ordained by both prophecy and divine command to restore the church of God as it was in the Book of Acts.
 Most of Daniel Layne's beliefs concerning the book of Revelation originated from some ministers who had left the Church of God (Anderson) reformation movement thirty or so years earlier.
 This teaching is upheld by the official eschatology, which is a form of church historicism.
 This Church of God (Restoration) teaches that the 7th Trumpet in the book of the Revelation began to sound around the year 1980 when Daniel Layne was saved, alleging that there was a general discontent among many of its current adherents that were in various Churches of God at that time.
 A variation of this "Seventh Seal message" had been taught in other Churches of God for approximately 50 years prior to this point.

 Iglesia ni Cristo

 Iglesia ni Cristo began in the Philippines and was incorporated by Felix Y. Manalo on July 27, 1914.
 The church professes to be the reestablishment of the original church founded by Jesus Christ and teaches that the original church was apostatized.
 It does not teach the doctrine of the Trinity or the divinity of Jesus.
-Iglesia ni Cristo does not subscribe to the term Restoration or claim to be a part of the Restoration Movement.
+Iglesia ni Cristo does not subscribe to the term Restoration, nor does it claim to be a part of the Restorationist Movement.